-8 The Best Luxury Hotels
+8 THE BEST LUXURY HOTELS

-• Hotel Gritti Palace (Venice): The grandest hotel on the Grand Canal has hosted the crème de la crème of whoever visits Venice since Doge Andrea Gritti built the palace in the 16th century.
+- Hotel Gritti Palace (Venice): The grandest hotel on the Grand Canal has hosted the crème de la crème of whoever visits Venice since Doge Andrea Gritti built the palace in the 16th century.
 Charles de Gaulle, Winston Churchill, Truman Capote, John Ruskin, Henry Ford, Mick Jagger, Giorgio Armani, Robert De Niro, Charlie Chaplin . . . the list goes on.
-This place is luxury everything: hand-painted and inlaid antiques, 18th-century stuccoed ceilings, cutting-edge designer entertainment centers, and, of course, balconies overlooking the Grand

-- Canal (well, from the top-notch rooms at least; everyone else gets to enjoy the water from the restaurant or piano bar, or can overlook a side canal).
-Because this is now a Westin property, you also get access (on a free hourly boat) to their Lido Westin Excelsior hotel and its facilities (see below).
+This place is luxury everything: hand-painted and inlaid antiques, 18th-century stuccoed ceilings, cuttingedge designer entertainment centers, and, of course, balconies overlooking the Grand Canal (well, from the top-notch rooms, at least-everyone else gets to enjoy the water from the restaurant or piano bar, or can overlook a side canal).
 See p.
-100. - Hotel Danieli (Venice): Venice's bacino (the bay into which the Grand Canal spills) is lined with luxury hotels, but none beats the Danieli, a 14th-century doge's palace of pink plaster and elaborate marble windowsills that's been a hotel since
+112. - Hotel Danieli (Venice): Venice's bacino (the bay into which the Grand Canal spills) is lined with luxury hotels, but none beats the Danieli, a 14th-century doge's palace of pink plaster and elaborate marble windowsills that's been a hotel since 1822.

-1822.
 The centerpiece is a four-story, sky-lit, enclosed courtyard of Byzantine-Gothic arches, open stairwells, balustrades, and verdant potted plants, off of which sit luxurious salons.
-It's worth popping your head in just to see it even if you don't stay here.
+It's worth popping your head in just to see it, even if you don't stay here.
 The rooms vary, but no matter what, insist upon a lagoon view-and try to stay in the original wing or, failing that, the larger rooms of the 19th-century palazzo next door (by all means, avoid the bland, albeit cushy, 1940s wing).
-As with its Westin sister, Hotel Gritti Palace, you can enjoy the facilities at the chain's Excelsior on the Lido (see below).
 See p.
-105.
+116. - Hotel Cipriani (Venice): This is the last independent, locally owned luxury hotel in Venice, and quite possibly the best.
+It sits in splendid isolation at the tip of Giudecca, the only large island of central Venice not connected by a bridge (rather, it's a 10-min. boat ride